Do Your Share For Clean Air

 Particulate Matter (PM 10 & 2.5): Particulate matter is dust, dirt, soot, smoke and liquid droplets directly emitted into the air by sources such as factories, power plants, cars, construction activity, fires, and natural windblown dust.
 Particles formed in the atmosphere by condensation or the transformation of emitted gasses such as SO2 and VOCs are also considered particulate matter.
 Effects on humans include breathing and respiratory impairments, aggravation of existing respiratory and cardiovascular disease, alterations in the body's defense systems against foreign materials, damage to lung tissue, carcinogenesis and premature death.
 Particulate matter is a major cause of visibility impairment.

-Particulate Matter equal to or less than 10 microns is monitored by OEQ at the Ambient Air Monitoring Station at N St. Asaph Street and in Cameron Station.
+Particulate matter equal to or less than 10 microns is monitored by OEQ at the Ambient Air Monitoring Station in front of the Samuel Tucker Elementary School in Cameron Station.
 Alexandria currently meets the National Ambient Air Quality Standards for this criteria pollutant.

 Lead (Pb): Exposure to lead can occur through inhalation of air and ingestion in food, water, soil and dust.
 Excessive lead exposure can cause seizures, mental retardation, and behavioral disorders.
 Infants and young children are especially susceptible to low doses of lead.
 According to the National Health and Nutrition Examination, there has been a 78% decrease in blood lead levels between 1976 and 1980, and from 1988 and 1991.
 This decline can be attributed to the reduction of leaded gasoline and to the removal of lead from soldered cans.